typelevel/cats/CONTRIBUTING.md

 ### Write tests

 - Tests for cats-core go into the tests module, under the `cats.tests` package.
-- Tests for additional modules, such as `free`, go into the tests directory within that module.
+- Tests for additional modules, such as 'jvm', go into the tests directory within that module.
 - Cats tests should extend `CatsSuite`.  `CatsSuite` integrates [ScalaTest](http://www.scalatest.org/) with [Discipline](https://github.com/typelevel/discipline) for law checking, and imports all syntax and standard instances for convenience.
 - The first parameter to the `checkAll` method provided by